-Docker for Windows relies on an extremely light-weight hypervisor, Hyper-V. Hunt around Windows and you'll find some applications for inspecting Hyper-V based VM's, one of which will be your Docker VM.
+Docker for Windows relies on an extremely light-weight hypervisor, Hyper-V. This is an optional feature of Windows 10 Pro/Enterprise/etc that can be enabled.
 Like for Docker for Mac, the Docker containers you run on Windows will not be Windows processes, but instead will run in the Linux image running inside the Hyper-V hypervisor.

 Docker runs natively on Linux and therefore does not require a hypervisor.
 Installation is done through the official package management system for the above distros.
-On other distros you have a couple hoops to jump.
+On other distros you have a couple hoops to jump through.

 You may need to remove old versions first:

 The Docker CE version is newer than the